R505: the Flying Cloud

 "Perhaps," grumbled Abercrombie.
 "If ye like prowlin' through a dump.
 I could hae learned an honest trade.
 I could hae had class.
 I could hae been sombody!
 But instead I joined the Navy."

 The Frenchman smiled.
 "Let us find our information and be done.
-Then we can have a beer."
+Then we can have a drink."

 The three men commanded a dozen languages between them, but in such a polyglot place, this was not enough.
-They were reduced to asking questions in pidgin.
+As the search progressed, they were reduced to asking questions in pidgin.
 These were met with suspicion and hostility.

 "Yu savvy boskru bilong sip kolim Pato?"